last-light/csgo-server/README.md

 1. **Windows Environment**: If you're on a Windows environment, replace the sourcemod and metadata files with the Windows compatible versions before proceeding.

-2. **Extract Files**: All the files from this repository should be extracted into the `/csgo/` folder of your CS:GO server directory.
+2. **Extract Files**: All the files from this repository should be extracted into the `csgo` folder of your CS:GO server directory.

 3. **Add Maps**: Users are required to add their own maps.
 Ensure to modify the `mapcycle` file accordingly.